nickgeoca/elata-eeg/case/README.md

 - Storage for med tape & small amount of paste
 - Open door to wires which are pluuged in?
 - Wires out then under so they dont fall out

+- foil shielding accross front of case up to lcd